simshadows/monster-hunter-rise-builder/README.md

 python3 -m http.server
 ```

+## Accessibity and Localization

+Unfortunately, I might just have to leave special accessibility and localization features for last.
+Also, I'll probably need to port my codebase to a build system before then.

 ## License

 All original source code is licensed under the [*GNU Affero General Public License v3.0 (AGPLv3)*](https://www.gnu.org/licenses/agpl-3.0.en.html).